 - 154. I had no more contact with the social work after Thornley Park.
 Nobody spoke to me from any services.
 I did my three months and was let out.
 There was no training for freedom.
 They gave you a travel warrant and a nylon holdall with prison issue clothes and a discharge.
 I was nearly seventeen.
 I went back to my sisters.
 Glenochil was a horrible, government authorised, legalised bullying of kids.
 Physically and psychologically.
 All they knew was violence. - 155.
 I wasn't in my sisters long, maybe a couple of months, then I went back into Glenochil.
 I was in and out of young offenders institutes.
 I was in Glenochil three times, every time was the same.
 I was seventeen when I went in to Polmont and was there when I turned eighteen. - Sheriff Court, where I was detained on a recall license.
 It was exactly the same as the first time.
 I was there for three months again.
 I went back to my sisters again when I got out.
-She had moved to when I got out.
-She had moved to when I was mistaken for my brother and got slapped, but the guy had a razor between his fingers.
+She had moved to slashed and had thirty-two stitches on my left cheek.
+I was mistaken for my brother and got slapped, but the guy had a razor between his fingers.
 I just felt the slap, then the heat.
 The cut was inside and outside my face, so I had sixteen stitches inside and sixteen outside my mouth.
 I had to grow up with this.
+It left a thick red line on my face.
 That's why I grow a beard.
 I was seventeen when this happened.
 The police asked me who was responsible but I never told them.